JustinElst/php-json-data/README.md

 You can use `Reference/Reader`, `Reference/Selector` and `Reference/Writer` classes that work with native PHP structures by reference or implement your own accessors.

-# Documentation

-## Known issues
-1. Due to the restriction of PHP objects in versions before 7.1, it is impossible to access "" (empty string) property by reference, so it is disabled in `Reference/*` accessors.